-Using a wired whisk stir the flour quickly as soon as you add it.
+Using a wired whisk, stir the flour quickly as soon as you add it.
 Keep on stirring so that no lumps are formed.
 The frequent stirring helps the flour to cook evenly.
-You will see the flour frothing and bubbling up while stirring.
-Sauté the flour till you get a nice cooked aroma from the flour and a pale golden color.
-Don't brown the flour.

-Keep the saucepan down and add the seasonings - ¼ teaspoon black pepper powder, a generous pinch of nutmeg powder or grated nutmeg and salt as required.
-For a cheese sauce, you can add 2 tablespoons of grated cheddar cheese
+Remove the saucepan from the heat and add the seasonings – ¼ teaspoon black pepper powder, a generous pinch of nutmeg powder or grated nutmeg and salt as required.
+For a cheese sauce, you can add 2 tablespoons of grated cheddar cheese.

-Mix very well and keep aside.
-Do note that on cooling white sauce will thicken more.
-So you can keep the consistency accordingly.
+Mix very well and set aside.
+Keep in mind that the sauce will thicken as it cools, so keep the consistency accordingly.

 Mix very well.